ktaylor63/southeast/site/content/faq/double-crested-cormorants.md

 ## Breeding

 Double-crested cormorants do not nest until they are three years old.
-They nest in colonies along coasts and inland near rivers and lakes.
+They nest in colonies along coasts and inland near rivers and lakes .
 Females lay two to seven eggs.
 Both parents incubate the eggs for about a month.
 Both parents also feed and take care of the chicks.
 The chicks fledge in 35-42 days.

-## Depredation Orders
+## Control Options

+The Migratory Bird Treaty Act prohibits the killing or harming of double-crested cormorants without prior authorization by the FWS.
+Depredation permits are provided to individuals, private organizations, and other federal and state agencies on a case-by-case basis for the lethal control of problem birds.
+In contrast, a Depredation Order establishes conditions in regulations under which specified entities or individuals can take a protected species without obtaining an individual depredation permit.

+## The Court Decision

 On May 25, 2016, the U.S. District Court for the District of Columbia vacated two depredation orders—the Aquaculture Depredation Order and the Public Resource Depredation Order—for double-crested cormorants until the U.S. Fish and Wildlife Service (Service) prepares an adequate Environmental Assessment (EA) or Environmental Impact Statement (EIS) in compliance with the requirements of the National Environmental Policy Act (NEPA).
-The Court concluded that the Service did not take a hard look at the effects of the depredation orders on double-crested cormorant populations and other affected resources and failed to consider a reasonable range of reasonable alternatives in the EA issued in 2014.
+The Court concluded that the Service did not take a “hard look” at the effects of the depredation orders on double-crested cormorant populations and other affected resources and failed to consider a reasonable range of alternatives in the EA issued in 2014.

-## What was authorized under the Aquaculture Depredation Order?

-The Aquaculture Depredation Order authorized freshwater commercial aquaculture producers in 13 states (Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Minnesota, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, and Texas) to lethally take double-crested cormorants committing or about to commit depredation of aquaculture stocks without a federal permit.
-It also authorized the USDA Wildlife Credit USFWS Services to control these birds at roosts that are near aquaculture facilities.
-Numerous terms and conditions applied, including recordkeeping and reporting requirements.

-## What was authorized under the Public Resource Depredation Order?

-The Public Resource Depredation Order authorized state fish and wildlife agencies, federally recognized Tribes, and USDA Wildlife Services to lethally take double-crested cormorants to protect fish, wildlife, plants, and their habitats that are managed by public resource agencies for public benefit.
-It applied to 24 states: Alabama, Arkansas, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, New York, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Vermont, West Virginia, and Wisconsin.

-## What options remain for managing double-crested cormorants damage in the absence of the Depredation Orders?

-Individual depredation permits are authorized under current regulations, but the Service has an obligation under the NEPA to ensure that the issuance of depredation permits are supported with adequate environmental reviews.
-Unfortunately, much of the supporting NEPA analyses for the issuance of permits were based on the inadequate EA issued in 2014.
-As a result, the Service has temporarily stopped issuing or renewing permits that allow for lethal take of double-crested cormorants until an appropriate NEPA review can be completed.

-## Is the Service currently working on a NEPA review?

-Yes.
-Work is underway to complete a programmatic NEPA analysis specifically for issuing depredation permits to control double-crested cormorants.
-This review will consider the cumulative impacts of permitted take across the eastern United States, leading to a more efficient permitting process with a strong biological foundation.

-## When will the NEPA review be completed?

-The timeframe for completing the review will depend upon the level of analysis required to comply with the NEPA, which has yet to be determined.
-Generally, an environmental assessment can be completed six months to a year.
-An environmental impact statement is a more comprehensive analysis and generally may take two to three years to complete.

-## Will the Service issue depredation permits to control cormorants for public health and safety?

-Yes.
-New and renewal permit requests to take double-crested cormorants to protect public health and safety will be given the highest priority by the Service for review and issuance to minimize any potential impacts.
-Permits issued to protect public health and safety that include double-crested cormorants remain in effect.

-## Will the Service issue scientific collecting permits for research on cormorants?

-Yes.
-New and renewal permit requests to take double-crested cormorants for scientific research are available and are subject to NEPA review.
-The level of analysis required and the time to complete it will depend on the specific proposed action.
-Permits already issued for research remain in effect.

-## Does the Service intend to re-establish the depredation orders?

-Efforts to re-establish the Depredation Orders will not be initiated in the near future.
-What assistance is available to protect aquaculture resources from damage by cormorants?
-Technical assistance and non-lethal control activities, (e.g., hazing, harassment, exclusion devices, roost dispersal) are not affected by the court decision and can be done without a permit.
-USDA Wildlife Services, the lead agency in addressing wildlife damage issues, can advise aquaculture producers and others on non-lethal ways to address depredating cormorants.
-Technical assistance from USDA Wildlife Services may be requested by calling 1 866-487-3297.

-## The NEPA Process

-NEPA requires federal agencies to consider the environmental effects of all discretionary actions they undertake.
-“Actions” mean policies, plans, programs, or projects that are implemented, funded, permitted, or controlled by a federal agency.

-The NEPA process is a transparent process intended to help public officials make informed decisions based on an understanding of the environmental consequences of actions.
-The process is iterative in nature.
-It is common to loop back to an earlier step to make refinements in previous work.
-This ensures that we will make decisions that are based on an understanding of the environmental consequences associated with our actions.
+## Information for Aquaculture Producers

+On November 15, 2017, the Service released an [environmental assessment](https://www.fws.gov/birds/management/managed-species/double-crested-cormorants.php) that evaluated options for issuing individual depredation permits to lethally control double-crested cormorants while ensuring the long-term health of the cormorant population.
+Once published in the Federal Register, aquaculture facility managers and property owners across 37 central and eastern states and the District of Columbia will be able to apply for individual permits for lethal take of double-crested cormorants.

+The assessment analyzed options for authorizing lethal control to reduce: health and human safety risks, damage to aquaculture facilities, impacts to federally-listed threatened or endangered species, and damage to property (i.e., buildings and infrastructure, vehicles and equipment and native vegetation).
+It provides a strong biological foundation to ensure cormorant populations are managed responsibly and in compliance with federal laws and regulations, while balancing economic development, human health and safety, endangered species management and other priorities.

+Given the allowable take provided for in the assessment, the Service is implementing a number of steps to make sure we do not exceed the allowable take including prioritizing the take based on the type of damages when allocating take: (1) human health and safety, (2) aquaculture, (3) federally listed threatened and endangered species, and (4) property.

+The environmental assessment caps the number of cormorants that can be lethally taken in each flyway annually:

+  - Atlantic: 11,634
+  - Florida: 211
+  - Mississippi and Central: 39,726
+  - Total: 51,571

+Aquaculture producers across the Southeast are now able to apply for individual depredation permits for lethal take of double-crested cormorants.
+For those who have already submitted an application for a depredation permit, no additional action is necessary.

+The Service’s Southeast Region will begin issuing individual depredation permits by the end of this month.
+Currently, more than 140 individual permit applications have been filed in this Region, mostly by aquaculture producers.

+## USDA APHIS’ Wildlife Services

+If a producer needs assistance with depredating cormorants and needs to submit an application, the first step is to contact the U.S. Department of Agriculture’s Wildlife Services at 1-866-487-3297.

+USDA Wildlife Services will provide the producer with a depredation application or a website link to the application online.
+The agency also will complete a Wildlife Damage Report that must be submitted with the depredation application to the U.S. Fish and Wildlife Service.

+Please call if you have experienced depredation involving cormorants or to learn more about non-lethal ways to address depredating cormorants.
+This toll-free number will direct you to a local Wildlife Services contact regardless of which state you call from.
+You also may look up a Wildlife Services [state office online](https://www.aphis.usda.gov/aphis/ourfocus/wildlifedamage/sa_program_overview/sa_contact/ct_us_states_maps3).

+## Next Steps

+Over the next year, the Service will engage states, tribes, and other stakeholders to assess the biological, social and economic significance of wild fish-cormorant interactions.
+This will include identifying the monitoring needs necessary to address the issue and gathering better scientific information that could be used in the NEPA review and decision making process.